Auckland Art Fair

 Mahiriki Tangaroa | Custodians & Kinship

-A graduate of the Ilam School of Fine Arts, Canterbury University (1997), Mahiriki Tangaroa is an artist of regional renown.
+Mahiriki Tangaroa is a graduate of the Ilam School of Fine Arts, Canterbury University (1997).
 Finding inspiration in pre-colonial artifacts, legend and folklore, her research centers on the Cook Islands God of the Ocean, Tangaroa, the God of Agriculture and War, Rongo, and the unnamed Aitutaki goddess.
 Her artwork also addresses change and identity within a modern cultural context.
 She has an engaging style of painting, as curator Arthur Buerms noted in 2019.
 ‘Each of the paintings is a visual feast catapulting you to a campfire where old stories, about the dangerous heights of the mysterious mountains, the spirits of the ever- encircling sea, the expressive radiance of the fauna and flora, are told while dancing and eating.
 The evolution of her artwork can be read as a metaphorical voyage: Tangaroa’s (the Gods) journey, a voyage of the Cook Islands as a constructed nation and her own personal voyage as a driving force in modern Pacific art.’

 Mahiriki Tangaroa’s recent paintings have addressed multiple social issues surrounding the Cook Islands community.
 The Cook Islands nation itself is in a transitional phase, as its modern day identity evolves and seeks to reconcile with its past.
 Her major 2019 solo show Earth, Wind & Fire….
 Irrespective of Place, questioned the nature and evolution of Cook Islands culture in a contemporary timeline, with specific reference to the ongoing debate of a country name change away from the colonially tainted ‘Cook Islands’ to a more culturally appropriate identity.
 For the Auckland Art Fair, Tangaroa’s paintings have been painted either side of the global pandemic.
 The new triptych “Custodians and Kinship” encompasses the works ‘Walking on Sunshine’, Between Wind & Ocean’ and “Between Land & Mankind” The artist states, “these works were created as an extension of the “Earth, Wind and Fire” series in a bid to generate discussion on our fundamental elements of land, ocean and sun.
 It questions how, as custodians, are we best protecting, conserving and strengthening our natural resources, critical to our health and livelihood as a small island nation.